 • Your lifestyle spending should account for roughly 30% of your entire income

-It includes things like movies, restaurants, happy hours, and anything else that get not covered by the fundamentals.
+It includes things like movies, restaurants, happy hours, and anything else that is not covered by the fundamentals.
 If you stick to the 30% rule, you may save and indulge at the time.

 • Make a vision board for the financial future